The Ultimate HIIT Workout With Weights For An Intense Session

 For example, if you want to do a HIIT workout with kettlebells and medicine balls, perform exercises like kettlebell sumo squats, kettlebell swings, and kettlebell single-leg Romanian deadlifts back to back before you move on to medicine ball slams, medicine ball chops, and medicine ball V-ups.

-Sequencing the exercises that utilize the same equipment together will allow you to move from one to the next more efficiently, keeping your heart rate elevated throughout the duration of the HIIT workout.
+Sequencing the exercises that utilize the same equipment together will allow you to move from one exercise to the next more efficiently, keeping your heart rate elevated throughout the duration of the HIIT workout.

 Kettlebell squat exercise.